ivangtorre/physical-origin-of-lw/README.md

-# On-the-physical-origin-of-linguistic-laws-and-lognormality-in-speech
+# Royal Society Open Science, reproducibility of the paper On the physical origin of linguistic laws and lognormality in speech
-Scripts used for the paper: "On the physical origin of linguistic laws and lognormality in speech"
+Supporting script for repdoducying all the results and figures in Royal Society Open Science publication and its Suplementary Information

-Free to use citing the paper:
+Free to use citing:
 On the physical origin of linguistic laws and lognormality in speech